 While time is usually the most significant factor in determining whether to go to urgent care or primary care, for others, the cost can be an intimidating circumstance that makes one shy away from one of the other.
 Primary care physicians have a reputation for being more affordable due to their ties with insurance providers and healthcare networks.
 However, many urgent care facilities accept insurance and offer competitive rates for those without coverage.
 UrgentMED accepts a wide network of different insurance policies and guarantees affordable rates for individuals or families that are currently uninsured.

 All in all, no, urgent care clinics cannot replace your primary care providers because while they are ideal more immediate medical concerns, primary care is best when medical issues are recurrent and require well-established relations for proper diagnosis and remediation.

 Let UrgentMED Help With Your Health

 Urgent care facilities such as the one at UrgentMED are intended to supplement your medical treatment and provide a convenient option for when your primary care physician isn’t available.
-The urgent care clinics within the UrgentMED Network accept over 15 private insurance providers as well as Medicaid.
+The urgent care clinics within UrgentMED accept over 15 private insurance providers as well as Medicaid.
 Check out the full list of accepted insurance here.
 With convenient hours and 19 Southern California locations, answering the question “Is there a walk-in clinic near me?” is simple: absolutely.
 Find the nearest UrgentMED clinic near you and fast track your way to feeling healthy today.